Search

 Even investors who question the AI trade are wary of betting against it.

-Two leading U.S fund managers, who requested anonymity, said worries about a bubble are exaggerated.
-They noted that Big Tech "hyperscalers" were still struggling to meet unrelenting demand for more data centers.
+Two leading U.S. fund managers, who requested anonymity, said worries about a bubble are exaggerated.
+They said Big Tech "hyperscalers" were still struggling to meet unrelenting demand for more data centers.

 "Across our basket of 61 AI-related stocks, we don’t yet see positioning that looks like investors aggressively betting on an AI bubble bursting," said Peter Hillerberg, cofounder at data and analytics company Ortex Technologies.

-Investors have shown a pick-up in appetite to short the smaller and mid-cap AI names, yet the largest AI beneficiaries remain only lightly shorted, Ortex data showed.
+Investors have shown a pick-up in appetite to short the smaller and mid-cap AI names, yet the largest AI beneficiaries remain only lightly shorted, Ortex data showed as of Thursday.

 "We have seen stock-specific spikes in short interest around earnings and headline risk in certain AI-linked names, including Oracle, and some of those trades will naturally look smarter after sharp post-results moves," Hillerberg said.